EduDose

 • EduDose has provided this test in both English and Hindi medium.

-Which one of the following has facilitated globalisation of international trade the most?
+Which one of the following currencies has the highest value in terms of rupee?

 Now check your Result..